Maureen Warner-Lewis: Career

 Upon completion of her degree, Warner taught briefly in Trinidad, but in 1968, she moved to the Ekiti region of western Nigeria.
 She taught English and literature at a boarding school, and learned the Yoruba language, while learning about the culture.
 She also traveled to other African nations, like Benin, Ghana, and the Ivory Coast.
 She returned to the Caribbean in 1970 and was hired as lecturer and English tutor at the University of the West Indies.
-Along with scholars like Edward Kamau Brathwaite, Jacob Delworth Elder, and Walter Rodney, she focused on recovering and documenting Afro-Caribbean history.
+Along with scholars including Edward Kamau Brathwaite, Jacob Delworth Elder, and Walter Rodney, she focused on recovering and documenting Afro-Caribbean history.
 She served as editor of the journal Bulletin, African Studies Association of the West Indies.

-In 1973, Warner married Rupert Lewis, also an academic at UWI, and subsequently the couple had a daughter, Yewande and a son Jide.
-Warner-Lewis progressed through the ranks at UWI becoming a Senior Lecturer, Reader and full professor.
+In 1973, Warner married Rupert Lewis, also an academic at UWI, and subsequently the couple had a daughter, Yewande, and a son Jide.
+Warner-Lewis progressed through the ranks at UWI, becoming a Senior Lecturer, Reader and full professor.
 She completed her PhD in 1984 and the following year was made head of the English Department at UWI.